Have a Gifted Youngster? Help Them Reach Their Potential

 Consider Online Opportunities

 The internet offers your child a wealth of opportunities for expanded learning with programs that target the gifted.
 Look for online instruction that understands the importance of condensing or compacting the curriculum, accelerated learning, and the need for specialized programming.
 Excellence in teaching is a must.
 Make sure your child's online instructors are highly effective and commended.
 Online learning will allow your child to learn at his or her own pace with more flexibility in scheduling.
 This will enable more hands-on learning and the opportunity for excursions into the world outside the classroom.

 Reference: International Connections Academy

 Private Schools Open the Door to Possibilities

 Private schools are another alternative that can meet the needs of gifted children.
-Prep schools and schools with a religious affiliation are more likely to provide your child with smaller student-to-teacher ratios and individualized instruction.
+Prep schools and private schools are more likely to provide your child with smaller student-to-teacher ratios and individualized instruction.
+This allows the teachers to tailor their lesson plans more closely along the lines of what students need, instead of trying to cater to a large number of students.
 Most importantly, your child will have the opportunity to direct his or her own path in learning.
 Education is not one-size-fits-all for any child.